tradingview/charting-library-tutorial/documentation/streaming-implementation.md

 //...
 ```

 CryptoCompare provides a streaming of ticks, but not bars.
 So, let's roughly check that the new trade is related to the new daily bar.

-Please note, you may need a more comprehensive check here for the production version.
-You can adjust your code in [streaming.js][streaming-file-url].
+Please note you may need a more comprehensive check here for the production version.

-Add an utility function:
+You can adjust your code in [streaming.js][streaming-file-url] by adding an utility function:

 ```javascript
 function getNextDailyBarTime(barTime) {